Escalante Canyon Rock Climbing

 Description

-RAIN, WET ROCK: The sandstone in Escalante Canyon is fragile and is very easily damaged when it is wet.
+RAIN, WET ROCK: the sandstone in Escalante Canyon is fragile and is very easily damaged when it is wet.
 Gear placement in wet sandstone also poses a safety concern.
 Please wait for the rock to dry prior to climbing.

 Escalante Canyon is Colorado's version of Indian Creek, the way it used to be.
 The rock isn't as extensive or solid, but the climbs are sweet.

-The only published guide to the area is in Eric Bjornstad's original Desert Rock Book which is out of print.
+The only published guide to the area is in Eric Bjornstad's original Desert Rock guidebook which is out of print.
 This underlines the fact that the area has great history that precedes many of the bolting ethics in play today that have taken areas such as Indian Creek by storm.

 Many of the routes and/or pitches here do not have bolted anchors.
 In most cases, this was a conscious decision by the first ascentionists to leave no trace.
 Please respect the wishes of these pioneers when considering installation of fixed hardware.